-Alterations and additions which impact on the streetscape shall enhance the building and be in keeping with the Precinct and:
+Alterations and additions which impact on the streetscape shall enhance the building and be in keeping with the Precinct, and:

-- a) aluminium window joinery may be used for windows viewed from the street but the proportions must be in keeping with the Precinct, using details to create similar pane sizes, depth and level of detail; - b) materials may differ from the listed Heritage Buildings, however the designer shall select materials that complement and enhance the values of the Precinct; and - c) roof shapes and roof pitch should relate to the existing houses; and - d) the addition of verandahs is encouraged.
+a) aluminium window joinery may be used for windows seen from the street but the proportions must be in keeping with the existing houses, using details to create similar pane sizes, depth and level of detail;

+- b) materials may differ from the listed Heritage Buildings, however the designer shall select materials that complement and enhance the values of the Precinct; - c) houses shall be generally single storey although lofts within the roof spaces may be allowed where they do not penetrate the roof envelope when viewed from the street; and - d) owners are to be encouraged to consider reinstating or creating new front verandahs when undertaking alterations.

-FP4.3 New Buildings
+SA4.3 New Buildings

-- a) shall be designed in such a way as to enhance, complement and be sympathetic to the existing streetscape; - b) the form and scale of the new work shall be in keeping with the existing houses; - c) aluminium window joinery may be used on windows which are viewed from the street but the proportions must be in keeping with the Precinct, using details to create similar proportion, depth and level of detail; - d) materials used on new work may differ from the listed Heritage Buildings, however the designer shall select materials that complement and enhance the values of the Precinct; - e) the addition of verandahs is encouraged; and - f) roof lines shall follow the form of existing houses.
+- a) shall be designed in such a way as to enhance, complement and be sympathetic to the existing streetscape; - b) the form and scale of the new work shall be in keeping with the existing houses when viewed from the street; - c) aluminium window joinery may be used on windows which are viewed from the street but the proportions must be in keeping with the Precinct, using details to create similar proportion, depth and level of detail; - d) materials used on new work may differ from the Listed Buildings, however the designer shall select materials that complement and enhance the values of the Precinct; - e) houses shall be generally single storey although lofts within the roof spaces may be allowed where they do not penetrate the roof envelope when viewed from the street; - f) the addition of verandahs is encouraged; - g) roof lines shall follow the form of existing houses; and - h) the existing continuous facade to the street must be maintained.
+The front of new houses should line up with the existing houses.

-FP4.4 Garages
+SA4.4 Garages

-Garages are permitted in the front yard, only when it is not reasonably practical to provide a garage at the rear or side.
+Garages are only permitted in the front yard when it is not reasonably practical to provide a garage at the rear or side.
 Garages shall be designed to be complementary to the streetscape in form, detail and use of materials.

-FP4.5 Fences
+SA4.5 Fences